psevestre/openid-fapi/Financial_API_WD_001.md

 * can optionally supply the `sub` value associated with the customer with the `x-fapi-CustomerId` request header, e.g., `x-fapi-CustomerId: a237cb74-61c9-4319-9fc5-ff5812778d6b`;
 * can optionally supply the last time the customer logged into the client in the `x-fapi-CustomerLastLoggedTime` header where the value is supplied as ** w3c date **, e.g., `x-fapi-CustomerLastLoggedTime: Tue, 11 Sep 2012 19:43:31 UTC`; and
 * can supply the customer’s IP address if this data is available or applicable in the `x-fapi-CustomerIPAdress` header, e.g., `x-fapi-CustomerIPAdress: 198.51.100.119`; and
-* may send the `x-fapi-InteractionId` request header to the server to help correlate log entries between client and server, e.g., `x-fapi-InteractionId: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`.
+* may send the `x-fapi-InteractionId` request header whose value is a [RFC4122] UUID to the server to help correlate log entries between client and server, e.g., `x-fapi-InteractionId: c770aef3-6784-41f7-8e0e-ff5f97bddb3a`.